opendistro/for-elasticsearch-docs/docs/elasticsearch/search-template.md

 ```

 You can implement pagination using the `from` and `size` parameters.
 The `from` parameter is the document number that you want to start showing the results from and `size` is the number of results that you want to show.

-So if `size` is 10, you want to start the results from page 2, set `"from": 10` (since the results are zero-indexed).
+So if `size` is 10 and `from` is 0, you see the first 10 results.
+If you change `from` to 10, you will see the next 10 results (since the results are zero-indexed).
+Each time the user clicks on the next page for the search results in the UI, your application must make the same search query with an incremented `from` value.

 ```json
 GET _search/template